alumpish/Computer-Networks-Projects/CA4 - Congestion Control Algorithms/README.md

 ### Q4.
 "What's the difference between these three algorithms."

+Reno, New Reno, and BBR are three different congestion control algorithms used in TCP (Transmission Control Protocol) for managing data transmission over computer networks.
+Here are the key differences between these algorithms:

+  1. Reno:
+    Reno is one of the earliest and most widely deployed congestion control algorithms.
+It uses a combination of slow-start and congestion avoidance techniques to regulate the sending rate.
+When congestion is detected based on packet loss, Reno reduces the congestion window (cwnd) and enters a slow-start phase, gradually increasing cwnd to probe for available network capacity.
+It then enters congestion avoidance, incrementing cwnd more cautiously to maintain network stability.
+Reno is known for its simplicity but can suffer from global synchronization issues when multiple connections sharing a bottleneck link experience simultaneous congestion events.

+  2. New Reno:
+    New Reno is an enhancement to the Reno algorithm designed to address the global synchronization problem.
+When a packet loss is detected, New Reno enters a fast recovery phase instead of slow-start.
+In fast recovery, it increases the congestion window by a smaller value and relies on receiving duplicate acknowledgments (ACKs) to retransmit lost packets.
+This approach allows New Reno to recover from losses more quickly and avoid unnecessary slow-start episodes, improving overall network performance.
+New Reno is backward compatible with Reno and is widely used in modern TCP implementations.

+  3. BBR (Bottleneck Bandwidth and Round-Trip Time):
+    BBR is a congestion control algorithm developed by Google.
+It takes a different approach from Reno and New Reno by focusing on the estimation of bottleneck bandwidth and round-trip time (RTT) to optimize network performance.
+BBR dynamically adjusts the sending rate based on these metrics rather than relying solely on packet loss as an indicator of congestion.
+By continuously probing the network and observing RTT variations, BBR estimates the available bottleneck bandwidth and adjusts the sending rate to maximize network utilization without causing excessive queuing delay.
+BBR aims to achieve high throughput and low delay by maintaining a low queue occupancy at the bottleneck link.
+It is particularly effective for high-speed networks and long-distance connections.

+In summary, Reno is a classic congestion control algorithm, New Reno is an enhancement to address global synchronization, and BBR is a modern algorithm that optimizes throughput and delay by dynamically adjusting the sending rate based on bottleneck bandwidth and RTT measurements.

 ### Q5.
 "Analyze and describe these three algorithms."

 ### Q6.
 "Name some of the congestion control algorithms that are not mentioned in this project."